 - What channel is the best way to reach your audience?

-PS: Don’t be in a rush; take your time to determine who you should target because every group receives an ad differently.
+PS: Don’t rush, take your time to determine who you should target because every group receives an ad differently.

-Now that your know target audience, the fun part starts.
+Now that you have identified your target audience, the fun part starts.

 What Communication Strategy Will Your Mobile Ad Campaign Use?